 Another visual way to present yourself is through TES Blendspace, which allows students to create tiles of their interests, skills, and abilities.

 d.
 WeVideo is another option.
 Students can record themselves and upload 5 minutes a month up to 1GB to WeVideo.
-There is an educator version that is $249.00 a year which allows students to create videos in a private COPPA-compliant environment monitored by a teacher.
+There is an educator version that is $199.00 a year for 30 seats which allows students to create videos in a private COPPA-compliant environment monitored by a teacher.
 Free Personal accounts do not include collaborative features, administrator security control or advanced editing tools like green screen, screen recording and slow motion.
 For assistance with WeVideo check out their tutorials.

 There are many other ways for students to create a learner profile.
 A profile can be created using a word document or slide presentation, images, a letter, a blog, a story, a picture, drawing or diagram or simply by a discussion with the students and the teacher taking notes.

 Creating a personalized learning profile resembles telling a digital story about yourself.
 The use of this method (video) depends on the skill level of the student and the resources in the classroom.
 Tools like Screencast-o-matic, Screencastify (Chrome Add-on), or Jing allow the user to record the screen and use the computer's built in camera - but require posting somewhere online (YouTube, Screencast.com, Vimeo, etc.).
 Tools like Playposit or Teachem take existing video (e.g. posted in YouTube) and insert comments or questions.